Insights

 The investment, early on, allowed Lodestone to begin their construction work on their first solar farm in Dargaville in 2022 – Lodestone One.
 This 120GWh farm contains 125,000 solar panels and includes 170 hectares of farming operations.
 The electricity produced by the farm will be used by 5000 local residents.
 This farm, and subsequent farms being built after it, are more than just a power station – they have been designed to support continued agricultural activities around the solar infrastructure.
 An agrivoltaic approach[1] allows the land to continue to be productive, with over 85% of baseline farming yield expected when the solar farm is operational.

 With only the tracking system moving, solar farms have little or no audible impact on neighbours and will have a negligible impact on the surrounding environment.
 Solar energy production uses no water, creates no pollution, makes virtually no noise, releases zero emissions and sequesters the suns heat.
 Trees are planted around the farms borders to negate their visual impact.
+Additionally, in anticipation of being able to use the farms to meet future peak demand they have incorporated the infrastructure for battery storage on each site.

 “We’ll gradually transition our Aotearoa New Zealand sites to Lodestone Energy solar farms, and by the end of December 2026, we anticipate we’ll have eliminated close to 100 per cent of all our New Zealand electricity emissions.
 This will avoid around 5300 tonnes of CO2 emissions a year.”
-The Warehouse Group chief executive Nick Grayston
+The Warehouse Group Chief Executive Nick Grayston

 Lodestone use premium bi-facial panels - the dual-facing panels are largely powered by the sun facing surface, but they also absorb light reflected from the ground which is beneficial for sequestering heat.
 The panels are designed to last a minimum of 35 years and remain operating at almost 80% of their original efficiency even at the end of that period.